 We love strolling along the lake with no particular place to go, then pick a café for a spontaneous affogato.

 Insider tips: the views from Chiesa San Michele are especially beautiful, showcasing the old town of Ascona and the lake promenade.
 And for a hearty dinner, try Grotto Baldoria (open daily through mid-October).
 They have a surprise menu spanning several courses, from local cheese to polenta.
 And in the end, you will walk away with a tab that will not strain the budget.

 Go eye to eye with Mother Nature at the Brissago Islands

 No visit to Ticino is complete without a stop at the Brissago Islands.
 Take a boat from Locarno or Ascona and jump off at San Pancrazio, the larger of the two islands.
 Thanks to the subtropical climate, the Brissago Islands are home to Ticino’s official botanical garden.

-Plants and flowers from all over the globe are neatly arranged by continent: bamboo, cacti, orchids, palm trees, yuccas and more.
-On a weekday when there are less tourists, enjoy the views from the café at the historic hotel.
+Plants and flowers from all over the globe are neatly arranged by continent: bamboo, cacti, orchids, palm trees, yuccas, and more.
+On a weekday when there are fewer tourists, enjoy the views from the café at the historic hotel.